joniumGit/dnsmule/README.md

         - Rule
     - Plugins

+## Examples

+Check out the examples in the [examples](examples) folder.
+They should get you up and running quickly.

 #### Backends

 Any backend can be used and registered in YAML, the only requirement is extending the `dnsmule.backends.Backend` class.